Museum of Ice Cream: Exhibits & products

+MoIC offers visitors multi-room format of interactive installations at each of its locations, along with food options that include ice cream sampling.

-MoIC has expanded its presence beyond the museum experience by developing its own ice cream brand, featuring seven distinct flavors, available at Target starting in 2018.
+It has expanded its presence beyond the museum experience by developing its own ice cream brand, featuring seven distinct flavors, available at Target starting in 2018.
 Flavors included Piñata, Sprinkle Pool, and Vanillionaire.
 Additionally, MOIC ice cream products were sold in Albertsons.
 While the company continues to produce its ice cream brand overseas, Target has discontinued selling MoIC products.
 MoIC has also ventured into other categories including children's apparel, a makeup line offered by Sephora, and other various merchandise products.

-Criticism

-In 2020, MoIC was criticized for a lack of sensitivity in expressing solidarity with the Black Lives Matter movement protesters when a sign with the names of victims of police brutality was painted in the brand’s signature pink and Ahmaud Arbery’s name was misspelled.
-Bunn issued an apology and MoIC repainted the plywood black and corrected the error.

-Criticisms of Bunn and MoIC fostering a hostile work environment were investigated.
-A spokesperson for the brand stated that protocols are in place to provide a healthy work environment for everyone.
+MOIC offering is based on different exhibits at sites, along with rotating or seasonal attractions.
+The Creamliner is an exhibit at some MOIC locations, which features a 1960s-style airline experience, mixing retro‑nostalgia with experiential design.
+Beginning in December each year, MOIC locations host an annual festive exhibit referred to as "Pinkmas."
+The exhibit includes a life-sized snow globe that visitors can walkthrough, a wishing tree, and festive-inspired ice creams.

-Permanent locations
+Current locations

 Museum of Ice Cream, Singapore, at Loewen Road.